ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 - 📊 PivotTables
 - 📈 PivotCharts

-The data comes from the Luke Barousse's jobseeker dataset.
+The data comes from the [Luke Barousse's jobseeker dataset](Assets/data_jobs_salary_all.xlsx).

 ---

 ## 📂 The Final File:

-The final file can be found in:
+The final file can be found in: [Decoding the Data Job Market.xlsx](Decoding%20the%20Data%20Job%20Market.xlsx)

 ---